Shane McLoughlin: Morecambe

-On 13 July 2021 Morecambe confirmed that McLoughlin had joined for the 2021-22 season on a one-year contract.
+On 13 July 2021 Morecambe confirmed that McLoughlin had joined for the 2021–22 season on a one-year contract.

 Salford City

-In January 2023, McLoughlin signed for EFL League Two team Salford City on a reported 18 month contract.
-However, in May 2023 Salford confirmed that McLaughlin would be released at the end of the 2022-23 season.
+In January 2023, McLoughlin signed for EFL League Two team Salford City on a reported 18-month contract.
+However, in May 2023 Salford confirmed that McLoughlin would be released at the end of the 2022–23 season.

 Newport County

 On 10 July 2023 McLoughlin joined Newport County on a two-year contract.
 He made his debut for Newport on 5 August 2023 in the starting line-up against Accrington Stanley.
 McLoughlin scored his first goal for Newport on 16 September 2023 in the 1–1 EFL League Two draw against Barrow.
-He was offered a contract extension by Newport at the end of the 2024-25 season but he chose to move on.
+He was offered a contract extension by Newport at the end of the 2024–25 season but he chose to move on.

 Cambridge United

-On 29 July 2025, McLoughlin joined League Two side Cambridge United on a one-year deal.
+On 29 July 2025, McLoughlin joined League Two side Cambridge United on a one-year deal.On 6 May 2026 the club announced he was being released.